georgeolson92/mealtracker/readme.md

  _No known bugs in the current version._

 ## Technologies Used
-_AngularJS 2, JavaScript, TypeScript, NodeJS, Bower, Gulp, Bootstrap, HTML_
+_Angular 2, JavaScript, TypeScript, NodeJS, Bower, Gulp, Bootstrap, HTML_

 ### License
 *Open GPL*